FudaWiki/fudawiki-files/iroha.md

 There are many different sets of Iroha Karuta, each revolving around a different theme, but the format remains the same.

 ## Traditional Iroha Karuta Sets
-All three of these sets feature **proverbs**, but the contents vary per set.
+All three of these sets feature **Japanese proverbs and idioms**, but the contents vary per set.
 The sets are:
 - [**Edo Iroha Karuta**](/en/iroha/edo) - From Edo (now Tokyo).
 It is the most widely used set.
 - **Kamigata Iroha Karuta** - From Kamigata region (Kyoto, Osaka, Kobe).
 It is the oldest of the three sets.
 - **Owari Iroha Karuta** - From Owari province.
 It is the youngest of the three sets.